5 Ways to Protect Your Privacy on Social Media

 Using social media comes at the cost of our privacy, and that is because of the companies behind these platforms.
 In most cases, have to collect data to generate revenue.
 They either use data to serve ads on behalf of businesses or sell it to others for things like public relations and machine learning.

-Indeed, there is little you put on social media that is not helpful information to the tech companies and their clients.
-Therefore, it is essential to learn how to protect your privacy on social media.
+When you share photos with family, Facebook collects your biometrics from them.
+However, there is little you put on social media that is not helpful information to the tech companies and their clients.
+Therefore, learning how to protect your privacy on social media is essential.

 1. Use VPN encryption